Plancherel theorem: Formal definition

+A proof of the theorem is available from Rudin (1987, Chapter 9).
+The basic idea is to prove it for Gaussian distributions, and then use density.
+But a standard Gaussian is transformed to itself under the Fourier transformation, and the theorem is trivial in that case.
+Finally, the standard transformation properties of the Fourier transform then imply Plancherel for all Gaussians.

 Plancherel's theorem remains valid as stated on n-dimensional Euclidean space $\mathbb{R}^n$.
 The theorem also holds more generally in locally compact abelian groups.
 There is also a version of the Plancherel theorem which makes sense for non-commutative locally compact groups satisfying certain technical assumptions.
 This is the subject of non-commutative harmonic analysis.

-The unitarity of the Fourier transform is often called Parseval's theorem in science and engineering fields, based on an earlier (but less general) result that was used to prove the unitarity of the Fourier series.